 Presented here is a sensitive alarm using a vibration sensor for application as a simple surveillance system for protecting doors and windows.
 It can also be used as a luggage or locker protector.
-It beeps and lights a white LED when it detects even a slight vibration.
+The circuit beeps and lights a white LED when it detects even a slight vibration.
 It is compact, battery-operated and can be enclosed in a small box.

 The circuit uses a miniature vibration sensor SW18020 P from Gaoxin.
 It can be used in different ways to sense mechanical vibrations to activate alarms and other surveillance systems in a variety of vibration-detection projects.

 The vibration sensor has two electrical contacts that do not touch each other in idle condition.
 When any movement or vibration occurs, the sensor’s contacts close and touch each other.
 When the movement or vibration stops, the sensor’s contacts return back to their original positions, away from each other.
 The closed contacts during vibration trigger the circuit connected to it.
 The author’s prototype is shown in Fig. 1.